A Convergence Study for Reduced Rank Extrapolation on Nonlinear Systems: Introduction

 \subsection{\underline{\bf MC-Mode}}

-\begin{enumerate} \item [\textnormal{MC0.}] Choose an integer $n\geq0$ and an initial vector $\xx_0$. \item [\textnormal{MC1.}] Compute the vectors $\xx_1,\xx_2,\ldots,\xx_M$ [via $\xx_{m+1}=\ff(\xx_m)$], $M$ being as explained in footnote$^{\ref{f1}}$, with $k$ there being the degree of the minimal polynomial of $\FF(\sss)$ with respect to $\eepsilon_n=\xx_{n}-\sss$. \item [\textnormal{MC2.}] Apply the extrapolation method to the vectors $\xx_n,\xx_{n+1},\ldots,\xx_{M}$, and compute $\sss_{n,k}$. \item [\textnormal{MC3.}] If $\sss_{n,k}$ satisfies the accuracy test, stop.\\ Otherwise, set $\xx_0=\sss_{n,k}$ and go to step MC1. \end{enumerate} As before, we call each application of steps MC1--MC3 a {\em cycle} and denote by $\sss^{(r)}$ the $\sss_{n,k}$ computed in the $r$th cycle.\footnote{Note that $k$ is not necessarily fixed in this mode of cycling; it may vary from one cycle to the next.
+\begin{enumerate} \item [\textnormal{MC0.}] Choose an integer $n\geq0$ and an initial vector $\xx_0$. \item [\textnormal{MC1.}] Compute the vectors $\xx_1,\xx_2,\ldots,\xx_M$ [via $\xx_{m+1}=\ff(\xx_m)$], $M$ being as explained in footnote$^{\ref{f1}}$, with $k$ there being the degree of the minimal polynomial of $\FF(\sss)$ with respect to $\eepsilon_n=\xx_{n}-\sss$.\footnote{It is clear that to apply any of the extrapolation methods in this mode, one needs to know the matrix $\FF(\sss)$, for which one also needs to know the solution $\sss$.} \item [\textnormal{MC2.}] Apply the extrapolation method to the vectors $\xx_n,\xx_{n+1},\ldots,\xx_{M}$, and compute $\sss_{n,k}$. \item [\textnormal{MC3.}] If $\sss_{n,k}$ satisfies the accuracy test, stop.\\ Otherwise, set $\xx_0=\sss_{n,k}$ and go to step MC1. \end{enumerate} As before, we call each application of steps MC1--MC3 a {\em cycle} and denote by $\sss^{(r)}$ the $\sss_{n,k}$ computed in the $r$th cycle.\footnote{Note that $k$ is not necessarily fixed in this mode of cycling; it may vary from one cycle to the next.
 It always satisfies $k\leq N$, however.} We will also denote the initial vector $\xx_0$ in step MC0 by $\sss^{(0)}$.
 It is observed in many numerical examples that the sequence $\{\sss^{(r)}\}^\infty_{r=0}$ converges quadratically to the solution $\sss$ of the system $\xx=\ff(\xx)$ when $\ff(\xx)$ is nonlinear.\footnote{ Quadratic convergence is relevant only when $\ff(\xx)$ is nonlinear.
 When $\ff(\xx)$ is linear, that is, $\ff(\xx)=\TT\xx+\dd$, where $\TT$ is a fixed $N\times N$ matrix and $\dd$ is a fixed vector, hence $\FF(\sss)=\TT$, the solution $\sss$ is obtained already at the end of step MC2 of the first cycle, that is, we have $\sss^{(1)}=\sss$.
 Therefore, there is nothing to analyze when $\ff(\xx)$ is linear.} The first papers dealing with this topic (that is the MC-Mode with $\sss_{0,k}$ only) are those by Brezinski \cite{Brezinski:1970:AEA}, \cite{Brezinski:1971:ARS}, Gekeler \cite{Gekeler:1972:SSE}, and Skelboe \cite{Skelboe:1980:CPS}.
 Of these, \cite{Brezinski:1970:AEA}, \cite{Brezinski:1971:ARS}, and \cite{Gekeler:1972:SSE} consider the application of the epsilon algorithms, while \cite{Skelboe:1980:CPS} also considers the application of MPE and RRE.
 The quadratic convergence proofs in all of these papers have a gap in that they all end up with the relation

 from which they conclude that $\{\sss^{(r)}\}^\infty_{r=0}$ converges quadratically.
 However, $K_r$ is a scalar that depends on $r$ through $\sss^{(r)}$, and the proofs do not show how it depends on $r$.
 In particular, they do not show whether $K_r$ is bounded in $r$ or how it grows with $r$ if it is not bounded.
 This gap was disclosed in the review paper of Smith, Ford, and Sidi \cite{Smith:1987:EMV}.